Brainvibe/1UpLoot/README.md

 * As a collector, I want to have the option to add retro gaming systems, in case I decide to collect for those systems.
 * As a user/collector, I want to have all major platforms available to me so I can add all games from my collection.

-* Add more stories with session implemented -----

 ## Features

 ### Existing Features